Fort IJmuiden: The concept

 Fort IJmuiden got the form of an irregular hexagon.
 On the side facing the entrance of the canal, there was an armored battery with five heavy guns against naval targets.
 On the land side, at the rear of the fort, there was an armored cupola with two medium guns.
 The latter primarily served to defend against overland attacks.

 The rest of the fort was much like other forts of the time.
 It was built in brick and had three levels.
 The lowest level was the biggest and contained the quarters for the 325 men garrison and in the center, ammunition storage.
 The quarters adjoined the dry moat.
 In times of war, the windows were covered with steel plates that contained embrasures.
 On the small section of the dry moat near the cupola, there was a caponnierre, a gallery that contained two 8 cm guns that could enfilade fire shrapnel ammunition along the two longest dry moats.
-Three more contstructions inside the dry moat allowed the same for rifle fire.
+Three more constructions inside the dry moat allowed the same for rifle fire.
 The second floor contained the ammunition storage for the heavy guns and the guns in the cupola.
 On top of the barracks, this level was a layer of earth.
 The highest level contained the main battery and the armored cupola.